ocaml/ocaml-lsp/CONTRIBUTING.md

   [ocamlformat](https://ocaml.org/p/ocamlformat/latest) (version defined in the [`.ocamlformat` file](.ocamlformat)).

-- **TypeScript**: TypeScript is used to describe certain end-to-end tests (abbreviated as `e2e`) and the project uses the [prettier](https://prettier.io/) formatter.
-But the TypeScript testsuite is deprecated (we do not allow extending them anymore.
-Gradually we'll rewrite them all to OCaml).

 Apart from that, the project tries to apply implicit conventions, at the decision of the maintainers.
 At the same time, it tries to follow certain naming
 conventions: